Sections In This Article

 All fractals are generated by algorithms.
 This applies whether they are generated by humans or by nature (see below), because a natural system uses a precise set of rules to generate their outcomes, even if we don’t yet understand exactly how those rules are encoded by genetic data or other systems.

 While it is theoretically possible to create some types of fractal patterns manually, it is unrealistic to do so.
-So fractals were only discovered (in the 1970’s, by Benoit Mandelbrot) when computers were able to repeat simple instructions a very large number of times.
+So fractals were only discovered (in the 1970’s, by Benoit Mandelbrot) when computers were able to rapidly and correctly repeat simple instructions a very large number of times.

 Fractals, known for their self-similar and infinitely detailed patterns, are generated by algorithms using iterative processes.
 Algorithms for fractal generation rely on repeating often relatively simple mathematical calculations that produce complex patterns near the boundary between chaos and order, by applying a set of rules recursively.